RCFilm/aircstack/README.md

 ### Portainer extension

 The stack ships with a Portainer extension for the control panel.
 It is mounted into Portainer automatically so no manual import is required.
-As soon as the stack starts, the "Proxy Control" tab is available in Portainer running the same Flask app on port 5000.
+Once the stack starts, the **Proxy Control** tab will appear in Portainer using the same Flask app on port 5000.
+The extension also adds a **DNS Provider** item under Portainer's **Settings** side menu where you can manage API credentials and the target IP.
 When exposing a container, leaving the subdomain blank will default it to the container name.